tfwcodes/tfwcodes/README.md

 ### Interests:

-<li> I am interested in programming and c# and especially in cybersecurity and to develop hacking tools
+<li> I am interested in programming and c#/python and especially in cybersecurity.
-<li> Free to learn more things about hacking:)
+<li> Free to learn more things about hacking.

 ### Apps made by me: